 France has had regulated online sports betting since 2010.
-In 2020, ANJ took over the regulation of licensed online sports betting from ARJEL.
+In 2020, ANJ, The National Gambling Authority, took over the regulation of licensed online sports betting from ARJEL.
 During this period, unlike other European markets, France has only had a relatively small number of recognized online sports betting operators.
 This is because French taxes on sports betting are extraordinarily high, at nearly 60% of gaming revenue, and because the most important gaming vertical, that of online casino games, is still banned in France.

 NetBet was established in 2001 and is licensed for sports betting in France with number 0043-PS-2011-07-25, as regulated by the ANJ.
 NetBet France offers payment methods including Visa and Mastercard cards, Apple Pay, PayPal, Skrill, Neteller, Neosurf, Paysafecard and bank transfers among others.

 No. Although they entered France with an ANJ license in 2020, they soon discovered how difficult it is to operate there.
-They abrogated their license in 2023, so Betway is no longer live in the France market.
+They abrogated their license in 2023, so Betway is no longer live in the French online sports betting market.

 No. Although French football fans can often see the Betano brand advertised during UEFA Europa and Conference matches, as well as various matches in other domestic leagues, Betano has not entered the French sports betting market.